reportportal/client-javascript/README.md

  * RAMSize;
  * nodeJS version;

 ReportPortal is supporting now integrations with more than 15 test frameworks simultaneously.
-In order to define the most popular agents and plan the team workload accordingly, we are using Google analytics.
+In order to define the most popular agents and plan the team workload accordingly, we are using Google Analytics.

-ReportPortal collects only information about agent name and version.
-This information is sent to Google analytics on the launch start.
+ReportPortal collects only information about agent name, version and version of Node.js.
+This information is sent to Google Analytics on the launch start.
 Please help us to make our work effective.
-If you still want to switch Off Google analytics, please change env variable.
+If you still want to switch Off Google Analytics, please change env variable.
 'REPORTPORTAL_CLIENT_JS_NO_ANALYTICS=true'

 ### finishLaunch